How To Send Email in Laravel With SMTP (Code Snippets Included)

 Step 4: Create an Email View

-Next, create the email view that will be used to generate the email content.
+Next, create the email view used to generate the email content.

 You can create and edit the file directly with nano: